Controlling the Superconducting Transition by Rotation of an Inversion Symmetry-Breaking Axis: The continuum Bogoliubov--de Gennes framework

 \section{The continuum Bogoliubov--de Gennes framework}

-The continuum Bogoliubov--de-Gennes framework \cite{mcmillan_pr_67,koperdraad_jp_01,kashiwaya_rpp_00,furusaki_ssc_91,ishii_ptp_70,lu_arxiv_16,cayao_prb_17,cayao_prb_18} allows us to obtain analytical expressions for the singlet and triplet retarded anomalous Green's functions of the 2D SOC/S system with $\vecn =\hat{x}$ and the 2D F/S system with $\vecm||\hat{z}$.
-We have not given these expressions in the paper, as we are mainly interested in their symmetries under spatial inversion.
-Here, we show the analytical expressions for the wave functions and the singlet and triplet retarded anomalous Green's functions for these two systems, as well as the wave functions for the 2D SOC/S system with $\vecn =\hat{z}$, derived by the method outlined in the paper.
+The continuum Bogoliubov--de-Gennes framework \cite{mcmillan_pr_67,koperdraad_jp_01,kashiwaya_rpp_00,furusaki_ssc_91,ishii_ptp_70,lu_ptrsa_16,cayao_prb_17,cayao_prb_18} allows us to obtain analytical expressions for the singlet and triplet retarded anomalous Green's functions of the 2D SOC/S system with $\vecn =\boldsymbol{x}$ and the 2D F/S system with $\vecm||\boldsymbol{z}$.
+We have not given these expressions in the letter, as we are mainly interested in their symmetries under spatial inversion.
+Here, we provide the analytical expressions for the wave functions and the singlet and triplet retarded anomalous Green's functions for these two systems, as well as the wave functions for the 2D SOC/S system with $\vecn =\boldsymbol{z}$.